Tabcorp/real-nock/README.md

 [![Dependencies](http://img.shields.io/david/TabDigital/real-nock.svg?style=flat)](https://david-dm.org/TabDigital/real-nock)
 [![Dev dependencies](http://img.shields.io/david/dev/TabDigital/real-nock.svg?style=flat)](https://david-dm.org/TabDigital/real-nock)

-## Sample usage

-Say you have a program that queries a backend system, and multiplies its response by 2.
+Say you have some code that queries a backend HTTP server, and multiplies its response by 2.
+You probably want to see how your code reacts under certain conditions.

+In many cases, mocking outbound HTTP calls is a great option.
-You might want to do some **black-box** testing, spinning up an actual HTTP server so see how it reacts.
+However, sometimes you might want to do **black-box** testing, and rely on a real backend server:

+- if you want to test the actual HTTP connection
+- if you want to write tests that are completely independant of the implementation
+- if the program you're testing isn't written in Node

+`real-nock` lets you spin up & tear down HTTP servers on the fly, and dynamically configure how they react with stub data:

 ```coffee
 Stub = require 'real-nock'